 Peru’s National Education Curriculum requires primary and secondary schools to empathize and entrepreneurial education, as well as to incorporate a gender equality approach—including accurate, age-appropriate information about young people’s bodies, and reproductive health and rights.
-Schools and teachers feel ill-equipped to deal with and effectively teach material addressing all these issues.
-Schools are recognizing that real-life preparation for work cannot be taught without addressing issues such as the increased levels of violence and adolescent pregnancy, since these directly impacting the school environment and youth’s future lives and plans.
+Schools and teachers, however, are ill-equipped to deal with and effectively teach materials addressing these issues.
+Schools are recognizing that real-life preparation for work cannot be taught without addressing issues such as the increased levels of violence and adolescent pregnancy since these are directly affecting the school environment and young people’s future lives and plans.
 Investments are needed to change this situation, particularly in training for teachers.

 Primary Location: Lima